Les Paul: Awards and honors

 A few of Les Paul's many awards are listed below.
 In 2007, he was given the National Medal of Arts from U.S. President George W. Bush.

 Paul was inducted into the National Inventors Hall of Fame (2005) for his development of the solid-body electric guitar.
 In 1988, he was inducted into the Rock and Roll Hall of Fame by guitarist Jeff Beck, who said, "I've copied more licks from Les Paul than I'd like to admit."
 He was also inducted into the Songwriters Hall of Fame (2005), the Big Band & Jazz Hall of Fame (1990), the New Jersey Inventors Hall of Fame (1996), and the New Jersey Hall of Fame (2010).

 Two of his songs entered the Grammy Hall of Fame: "How High the Moon" and "Vaya Con Dios".
 In 1976, he and Chet Atkins received the Grammy Award for Best Country Instrumental.
 In 2005, he won Best Pop Instrumental for "Caravan" and Best Rock Instrumental for "69 Freedom Special."

 In 1983, Paul received a Grammy Trustees Award for lifetime achievement.
 In 2001, he was honored with the Special Merit/Technical Grammy Award, which recognizes "individuals or institutions that have set the highest standards of excellence in the creative application of audio technology," a select award given to masters of audio innovation including Thomas Alva Edison, Leo Fender, and Beatles recording engineer Geoff Emerick.
 In 2004, he received an Emmy Lifetime Achievement Award in Engineering and a Lifetime Achievement in Music Education from the Wisconsin Foundation for School Music.

 In 1960, he and Mary Ford received a star on the Hollywood Walk of Fame.

 In 2009, Paul was named one of the top ten electric guitarists of all time by Time magazine.
 Two years later he was named the eighteenth greatest guitarist of all time by Rolling Stone magazine.
 During the same year, his name was added to the Nashville Walk of Fame.

+In 2011, for Paul's birthday on June 9–10, an interactive Google Doodle was shown on the Google homepage where the Google logo itself is formed as a Les Paul guitar and the user was able to play and record music.
+By the next 48 hours, approximately 40 million songs were recorded by users.